 The onboarding period is a critical period for your new employee to succeed and seeing each other virtually can help.
 It’s also extremely important for you (and them) to read each other’s non-verbals to avoid misunderstandings.
 It can be challenging to read those signals in an audio-only conversation.

 I like to follow the same guideline here as I do with my 1:1s.
-I’m on camera 100% of the time and I prefer the team is on camera at least 80% of the time.
+I’m on video 100% of the time and I prefer the team is on camera at least 80% of the time.

-You’ll find most people will have their cameras turned on.
-If you notice that one person keeps their camera turned off all the time while the entire team keeps it on, it might be worth inquiring with them privately.
+You’ll find most people will have their video turned on.
+If you notice that one person keeps their video turned off all the time while the entire team keeps it on, it might be worth inquiring with them privately.
 Please assume positive intent here.
 Chances are the employee has either forgotten or assumes that you’re fine with it, given you haven’t brought it up with them before.

 Department meetings with 10-20 people.